 This article was collated from the information from several web pages, written by siblings of blind children and their parents.
-Therefore, the language is not professional or grammatically perfect, but the idea is to demonstrate the use of understandable language when talking to children.
+Therefore, the language is not professional or grammatically perfect, but the idea is to use understandable language when you talk to children.

-If your child has a visual impairment, it doesn’t just affect him/her – it has an impact on other members of the family too.
-Young sisters and brothers may be full of questions, and you might need to explain what’s going on because as a parent, you know your children better than anyone else.
+If your child has a vision impairment, it doesn’t just affect him/her – it has an impact on other members of the family too.
+Young sisters and brothers may be full of questions and you might need to explain what’s going on.
+As a parent, you know your children better than anyone else.
 The following guidelines may help.

 Keep it simple

 Start simply (for example, say “Sam doesn’t see like you do”) and then be led by their questioning.
 Children will usually only ask questions when they can cope with the answers.
 Keep it simple and only answer what the child asks about.

 Brothers and sisters may not notice differences in the ability to see until they are pointed out to them.
 A doctor, teacher or other knowledgeable person could help you to explain about different sensory disabilities or particular eye conditions.
 Explain what vision is:

 - it’s one of the senses, it’s a way of getting information, and so on.
 Explain that all blind and partially sighted people are different, and that there are many kinds of vision impairment.

 - Blindness is when someone can’t see properly.
 People who can’t see at all are called blind.

 - Most blind people can tell the difference between light and dark.
 People who can see a little, but not as much as someone with full sight, are called partially sighted or visually impaired.
 Some people may have one eye that works fine, but the other eye doesn’t work properly.